Nauvvi1/4k-image-ai-generator/README.md

-# OpenAI 4K Image Generator (Node.js)
+# OpenAI 4K Image Generator on Node.js

-A simple Node.js + Express app for generating or recreating 4K images with the OpenAI Images API.
+Express app for generating or recreating 4K images with the OpenAI Images API.

 ## What it does